2018 Headlines & Highlights

 AAUW is working to end sexual violence on campus.
 Check out this resource for students, schools and advocates.

-A special thank you goes to the incomparable Lisa Maatz, AAUW VP of Government Relations, for her dynamic presentation in Boise on February 11, 2016, Advocacy Can Change the Course of Public Policy.
+A special thank you goes to the incomparable Lisa Maatz, former AAUW VP of Government Relations, for her dynamic presentation in Boise on February 11, 2016: Advocacy Can Change the Course of Public Policy.
 As AAUW’s top policy expert and a familiar face on Capitol Hill, Maatz shared stories and offered insight into strategies to advocate more effectively on issues that impact women and families.
 We also thank esteemed Idaho legislative reporter and Spokesman-Review journalist Betsy Z. Russell for moderating the Q&A session.

 To listen to a podcast of Maatz’s remarks during her appearance at the Andrus Center for Public Policy’s “Politics for Lunch” series on February 11, 2016, click here.